RazvanGolan/RomanMathOperations/README.md

 - Arithmetic operations (addition, subtraction, multiplication, and division).
 - Validation of invalid characters and formats.
 - Exception handling for invalid operations.
+- Randomly generated test cases to ensure correct results for various operations and conversions between Roman numerals and decimal numbers.

 ## License